Healthy Homes Assessment Iona

 Home Assessments Iona for Rental Properties

-• Does the ceiling insulation require topping up or replacing?
+• Is the ceiling insulation in need of topping up? require topping up or replacing?

-• Does the house have sufficient ventilation including extractor fans?
+• Does the house have enough air circulation, including extractor fans?

 home assessments for rental properties